adopted-ember-addons/ember-cp-validations/docs/docs/validators/confirmation.md

   type: 'email'
 })
 verifiedEmail: validator('confirmation', {
-    on: 'email'
+    on: 'email',
-    message: 'do not match'
+    message: 'do not match',
     description: 'Email addresses'
 })
 ```